 Submit your idea to become an IISP Cybersecurity Fellow

-All Ph.D. students enrolled at any unit of Georgia Tech are encouraged to apply if they demonstrate a significant focus in one of six, core, cybersecurity research areas: policy, consumer-facing privacy, risk, trust, attribution, or cyber-physical systems.
-Past applicants are encouraged to re-apply and current Fellows also must re-apply each semester.
+All Ph.D. students enrolled at any unit of Georgia Tech are encouraged to apply if they demonstrate a significant focus in cybersecurity, data protection or privacy research areas, Past applicants are encouraged to re-apply and current Fellows also must re-apply each semester.
 Applicants should complete and submit the following:

 - Application Form

 - 2-page focused Project Description of a cybersecurity research problem

 - 1-2 paragraph Endorsement from your Ph.D. advisor

 - For Fall Semester – Application is due on Monday, August 10, 2020@ Midnight

 - For Spring Semester– Application is due on Thursday, December 10, 2020@ Midnight

 - 50% financial support as a Graduate Research Assistant on a per-semester basis (the remainder will be provided by your academic advisor)

 - Title of “Institute for Information Security & Privacy Cybersecurity Fellow”